Kong/docs.konghq.com/app/konnect/analytics/services-and-routes.md

 minutes.
 If you choose 6h, the graph displays all events from the last six hours.

-### Export service version history
+### Export API product version history

-Generate a CSV file for a service version, including requests by time or date and status codes for the selected version.
+Generate a CSV file for an API product version, including requests by time or date and status codes for the selected version.

-From the {% konnect_icon servicehub %} [**Service Hub**](https://cloud.konghq.com/servicehub), select a service version, then follow these steps:
+From the {% konnect_icon api-product %} [**API Product builder**](https://cloud.konghq.com/api-products), select a service, then follow these steps:

 1. On the **Traffic by Status Code** graph, click the **Export** button.
 1. Select the time frame to include in the report.
 To customize the time frame,